Micro-Credentials

 Duration

-100 % Online - period base on selected programme
+100 % Online - number of weeks based on selected programme

 Qualification